senzing-garage/g2snapshot/README.md

 - The -t thread_count parameter can be included to spin up more or less threads than are automatically calculated.
 - The -u use_api parameter can be used if it becomes necessary in the future due to database sharding.

+**
-**- The -d datasource_filter parameter can be used to specify a single data source.
-This can significantly reduce the time it takes to take a snapshot.**
+- The -d datasource_filter parameter can be used to specify a single data source.
+This can significantly reduce the time it takes to take a snapshot.
+**

+### Final note

+The [DBSnapshot-alt.py](DBSnapshot-alt.py) uses an alternate method of taking a snapshot for a specific data source.
+It is only being provided for testing purposes if the regular DBSnaphot.py is not performing as quickly as required.